A Foodie Guide to Spanish Christmas Food, including Starters, Warm Spanish Food, Desserts & Christmas Desserts

 Iberico ham has an incredible taste, and it can be served on its own.
 It’s the ultimate Spanish Christmas food and cannot be missed at any party.

-However, you can mix it with all sorts of vegetables, eggs, cheese, and so on, and make beautifully decorated plates to enjoy while watching Spanish Christmas movies with friends.
+However, you can mix it with all sorts of vegetables, eggs, cheese, and so on.

 4. Spanish Garlic Shrimp